Andrew Johnson

 Johnson implemented his own form of Presidential Reconstruction, a series of proclamations directing the seceded states to hold conventions and elections to reform their civil governments.
 Southern states returned many of their old leaders and passed Black Codes to deprive the freedmen of many civil liberties, but Congressional Republicans refused to seat legislators from those states and advanced legislation to overrule the Southern actions.
 Johnson vetoed their bills, and Congressional Republicans overrode him, setting a pattern for the remainder of his presidency.
 (Note: Johnson saw 15 of his vetoes overridden by Congress, more than any other President.)
 Johnson opposed the Fourteenth Amendment to the U.S. Constitution, which gave citizenship to former slaves.
 In 1866, he went on an unprecedented national tour promoting his executive policies, seeking to break Republican opposition.
 As the conflict grew between the branches of government, Congress passed the Tenure of Office Act (1867), restricting Johnson's ability to fire Cabinet officials.
 He persisted in trying to dismiss the Secretary of War, Edwin Stanton, but ended up being impeached by the House of Representatives and narrowly avoided conviction in the Senate.
 He did not win the 1868 Democratic presidential nomination and left office the following year.

-Johnson returned to Tennessee after his presidency and gained some vindication when he was elected to the Senate in 1875, making him the only president to afterwards serve in the Senate.
+Johnson returned to Tennessee after his presidency and gained some vindication when he was elected to the Senate in 1875, making him the only former president to serve in the Senate.
 He died five months into his term.
 Johnson's strong opposition to federally guaranteed rights for African Americans is widely criticized, and historians have consistently ranked him as one of the worst U.S. presidents.